WaimenMak/Crowd-Flow-Inference/README.md

 </div>

 ### Train Station
 The $Train Station$ infrastructure simulates a real-world transit hub, featuring multiple platforms, ticketing areas, and entrances/exits.
 The simulation is developed based on $PedestrianDynamic$.

-In each scenario, the agent generator generates a group of p eople at each time interval.
+In each scenario, the agent generator generates a group of people at each time interval.
 The number of people in this group follows a uniform distribution $U(2,5)$, meaning that 2 to 5 people will be in this group.
 The time interval is a random variable following an exponential distribution, such that the arrival of the passenger groups follows a Poisson distribution.
 We set the mean interval $s=2$ for the rush hour condition, which means that on average every 2 seconds a group of passengers would arrive at the station.
 For off-peak hours, we set $s=4$.
 The demand for each train line is described by the probability that passengers will take that line.
 We categorize demand levels as high, normal, and low for a specific train line.
 For example, the demand distributions for line 1 are: high: $[52\%, 16\%, 16\%, 16\%]$, normal: $[25\%, 25\%, 25\%, 25\%]$, and low: $[10\%, 30\%, 30\%, 30\%]$.

 The maximum walking speed follows the triangular distribution $Triangular(2, 1.5, 2.5)$ under high-throughput conditions, indicating that the lowest maximum walking speed is 1.5 m/s, the highest is 2.5 m/s, and the mean is 2 m/s.
 Under normal conditions, the maximum walking speed follows $Triangular(1.35, 0.8, 1.75)$.